 - 1. Procedures relating to application, notice and advertisement of items on the public hearing agenda shall conform to the requirements of Georgia law and the DeKalb County Code. - 2.
 Exercise of the zoning power shall conform to the standards expressed in the Comprehensive Land Use Plan, as amended, and the DeKalb County Zoning Ordinance, as amended. - 3.
-The county planning department shall provide a limited number of copies (not to exceed 10) of the findings required by O.CG.A.
-Section 36-67-3, as amended, which copies shall be available on request to interested members of the public. - 4.
-Individuals desiring to address the Commission regarding an agenda item on the public hearing agenda are required to complete a name and address card and present it to the clerk. - 5.
+Individuals desiring to address the Commission regarding an agenda item on the public hearing agenda are required to complete a name and address card and present it to the clerk. - 4.
 Applicants or proponents of an item that is considered a zoning ordinance under the Georgia Zoning Procedures Law shall be heard first and shall have ten (10) minutes in which to present any information pertinent to the issue to be decided.
 Opponents of the issue may respond and shall have ten (10) minutes in which to present any information pertinent to the issue to be decided.
 Applicants or proponents may use any unused portion of their ten minutes for rebuttal.
 Opponents shall not have the right of rebuttal.
 Any person who wishes to speak in opposition to an item that is considered a zoning ordinance under the Georgia Zoning Procedures Law who has made campaign contributions aggregating \$250.00 or more to a DeKalb County local government official within the two (2) year period immediately preceding the filing of the application must have provided a written disclosure of campaign contributions for the two (2) year period prior to the filing date of the application.
 Said disclosure must have been filed in accordance with O.CG.A. § 36-67 A-1 et seq.
-A similar disclosure is required of applicants and representatives of applicants at the time a rezoning request is filed with the county. - 6.
+A similar disclosure is required of applicants and representatives of applicants at the time a rezoning request is filed with the county. - 5.
 Applicants or proponents of an item that is not considered a zoning ordinance under the Georgia Zoning Procedures Law shall have five minutes during which to present any information pertinent to the issue to be decided.
-Opponents of the issue may respond and shall have five (5) minutes in which to present any information pertinent to the issue to be decided.
+Opponents of the issue may respond and shall have five (5) minutes in which to present any information pertinent to the issue to be decided. - 6.
+In the event there is more than one speaker per side, speakers must divide their time in order to complete their full presentation within the ten-minute or fiveminute time allotment.